nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ```
 ## Model Deployment

-The built model after training and evaluation was deployed using Flask.Flask is a popular extensible micro web framework for building web applications in python.
+The built model after training and evaluation was deployed as an app on Heroku Platform.

+Create a new repository on [GitHub](https://github.com/) and upload the project.

+Follow the instruction given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy a web app.

 ## Directory Tree
 ```